bettersg/call-home-site/src/pages/donors.md

     background_color: none
     background_image_size: cover
     title: Sponsor the gift of connection
-    content: If you like to sponsor this project as a corporate sponsor, please consider get in touch with us at meera@better.sg or via the Contact page.
+    content: If you like to sponsor this project as a corporate sponsor, please get in touch with us at meera@better.sg or via the Contact page.
     padding_bottom: small
     type: cta_section
     actions:
-      - style: primary
+      - style: secondary
         has_icon: true
         icon_position: right
         new_window: false